How to Use SSL/TLS with Node.js — SitePoint

 The HTTP/2 specification was published as RFC 7540 in May 2015, which means at this point it’s a part of the standard.
 This was a major milestone.
 Now we can all upgrade our servers to use HTTP/2.
 One of the most important aspects is the backwards compatibility with HTTP 1.1 and the negotiation mechanism to choose a different protocol.
 Although the standard doesn’t specify mandatory encryption, currently no browser supports HTTP/2 unencrypted.
 This gives HTTPS another boost.
 Finally we’ll get HTTPS everywhere!

 What does our stack actually look like?
-From the perspective of a website running in the browser (application level) we have roughly the following layers to reach the IP level:
+From the perspective of a website running in the browser (at the application level) we have to traverse the following layers to reach the IP level:

 - Client browser